 - Each user is limited to a maximum of two SMTP credentials.

-- Inline attachments.
+- Inline attachments and external attachments.

 - 10,000 approved senders.